hpl002/cv/index.md

 I like to tinker with things and have no issue with trying to fix things myself, be it electronics, carpeting, mechanics, or software.
 All in all, i like to figure out how things work and i am often described as a pretty practical person.

 I can be described as candid, transparent, and engaged.
-However, this is two endged sword and i can also be blunt, uncaring, and too ambitious in my planning and scheduling.
+However, this is two edged sword and i can also be blunt, uncaring, and too ambitious in my planning and scheduling.
 This is a balance that i continiously work to adjust and maintain, just like we all do.

 Irregardless of the aforementioned i strive to communicate well and precisely as this is something that i deem unquestionably important.
-Its cheesy, but *communication is key.*
+It's cheesy, but *communication is key.*

-*Fun fact:* I have averaged over 70 000 minutes on Spotify for the past three years.
+*Fun facts:* I have averaged over 70 000 minutes per year on Spotify for the past three years.
 In short, i love music!

 ## References

-Shared upon request
+Shared upon request.

 <!-- ### Footer